 Quality of Life

 Along with an excellent school district, the city has many recreational activities.
 The Derby Recreation Commission, established in 1980, serves nearly 8,000 area residents each year.
-Phase I of the DRC opened in 1986, and Phase II (indoor pool, fitness center, indoor track, three racquetball courts and three basketball courts) opened in 1994.
+Phase I of the DRC opened in 1986.
+Phase II, including an indoor pool, fitness center, indoor track, three racquetball courts and three basketball courts opened in 1994.
 In 2013, the DRC completed another renovation, adding a yoga studio and several fitness classrooms.

 As Derby grows, its amenities increase as well.
 In November 2002, residents passed a half-cent sales tax to fund a regional aquatic park.
 Rock River Rapids is located at James St. and Rock Road and opened in 2004.
 This regional park serves 70,000 Derby residents and visitors each summer.

-The Rock Road commercial corridor is growing each day, including a $40 million hospital under construction in 2018, a dinosaur park (set to open in 2018) and various medical offices and retail businesses.
+The Rock Road commercial corridor is growing each day.
+It includes a $40 million hospital that opened in 2019, a dinosaur park and various medical offices and retail businesses.